cpulvermacher/lgtm/README.md

 - `@lgtm /branch` to review changes between two branches or tags
 - `@lgtm /commit` to review changes in a commit

-You'll receive review comments grouped by file after selecting the desired commit or branches in the quick select.
+You'll receive review comments grouped by file after selecting the desired revisions in the quick select.

 ![Demo](./images/demo.gif)